MediaComem/comem-archidep/ex/git-clone-deployment.md

 - :checkered_flag: The end of the exercise.
 - :boom: Troubleshooting tips: how to fix common problems you might encounter.

-## :exclamation: Setup
+## :gem: Requirements

 Make sure you have completed the [previous exercise](sftp-deployment.md) and the [Git collaboration](https://github.com/MediaComem/comem-archidep-php-todo-exercise) exercise first.
-If you were not Bob during the collaboration exercise (i.e. the person who owns the fork), create your own fork of the repository so that you can modify it independently.

 Stop your `php -S` command if it is still running.

+> :gem: **Reminder:** You can use Ctrl-C to stop any command currently running
+> in your terminal.

+## :exclamation: Use your own repository

+If you were not Bob during the collaboration exercise (i.e. the person who owns the repository), [create your own fork of the repository][github-fork] so that you can modify it independently.

 ## :exclamation: Clone the repository

 Instead of manually uploading files through SFTP, you will connect to the server through SSH and clone the repository from GitHub.

-Copy your repository's public HTTP URL.
+Copy your repository's public HTTP URL:

 ![HTTP Clone URL](../images/github-http-clone-url.png)